-Bokashi composting derives from Japanese farming practices from centuries ago, whereby food waste would be covered with soils containing the microorganisms which would ferment the food waste.
-A few weeks later, after fermentation was complete, the fermented food waste would be buried.
+Bokashi composting derives from Japanese farming practices from centuries ago.
+Food waste was covered with soils containing microorganisms which would ferment the food waste.
+A few weeks later, after fermentation was complete, the fermented food waste was buried.

 Bokashi composting became more widely known in the 1980’s after the development and manufacture of EM1 (Essential Microorganisms).
-These are the microbes used in our premium bokashi bran.
+These microbes are in our premium bokashi bran.

+Secondly, vermicomposting.
 Vermicomposting (or worm composting) is simply the process of using worms to break down your food waste and organic matter.
-Worms are often referred to as ‘nature’s plow’.
 Obviously, vermicomposting has been happening in nature as long as there have been worms and organic matter for them to eat.
-But the idea of home vermicomposting was developed by Mary Appelhof in the early 1970’s.
+Mary Appelhof developed the idea of home vermicomposting in the early 1970’s.
 Since then, vermicomposting has grown to a fairly well-known form of home composting.

 3. BSF compost

 BSF or black soldier fly composting is similar to vermicomposting in that the larvae of black soldier flies can be added to sealed compost bins to eat and break down food waste.
 The larvae can live for several weeks and during that time will devour lots of food waste.
 The black soldier flies are harmless and do not pester humans.
 The flies actually don’t eat during their short lifespan so won’t spread pathogens by landing on your food.